Battle of Monterey

-The Battle of Monterey, at Monterey, California, occurred on 7 July 1846, during the Mexican–American War.
-The United States captured the town unopposed.
+The Battle of Monterey refers to the United States' unopposed capture of present-day Monterey, California from Mexico on 7 July 1846, during the Mexican–American War (1846–1848).
+Until then, the town was part of Mexico's subdivision named the Department of the Californias.

-Prelude
+Background

-In February 1845, at the Battle of Providencia, the Californio forces had ousted the Mexican-appointed non-Californio governor, Manuel Micheltorena, and most of his forces from Alta California.
+In February 1845, at the Battle of Providencia, the Californio forces had ousted the Mexican-appointed non-Californio governor, Manuel Micheltorena, and most of his forces from the former territory of Alta California.
 The central government in Mexico City cancelled an attempt to reassert authority and grudgingly recognized the regime of the succeeding Californio governor, Pio Pico, who remained nominally in charge in Alta California.